mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-csv-file.md

         print "Retail space = {} sq. ft".format(total)
 ```

-Here the loop loops for each row that contains 'Retail'  and then will add the square footage for each into the `total` variable.
+Here the `For` statement loops through each row that contains 'Retail'  and then will add the square footage for each into the `total` variable.
 In the end it prints the total in the console.

 By using the `csv.DictReader()` method, the simple CSV data can become a more sophisticated dictionary of information.
 This is a very powerful tool.